 We draw attention to Note 46 to the Financial Statements relating to the Current Status of Business Operations.
 The Company's financial statements are prepared on a going concern basis, which contemplates the utilization of assets and the satisfaction of obligations in the normal course of business.

 The operating profitability for the Company is improving significantly and it will be further aided by several cost reduction measures being adopted by the Company.
-The Company is in amicable discussions with Banks and Financial Institutions, to resolve financial matters in the best interest for bankers as well as shareholders.
+The Company has completed OTS with various Banks and Financial Institutions.
 The Management is confident that its planned financial settlement will enable the Company to continue as a going concern.

-Our opinion is not modified in respect of the above matter's “A” to “G” above.
+Our opinion is not modified in respect of the above matter's “A” to “F” above.

 We conducted our audit of the standalone financial statements in accordance with the Standards on Auditing (SAs) specified under section 143(10) of the Act.
 Our responsibilities under those Standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
 We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India (ICAI) together with the ethical requirements that are relevant to our audit of the financial statements under the provisions of the Act and the rules thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ICAI's Code of Ethics.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on the standalone financial statements.